Branko Grünbaum

 Branko Grünbaum (ברנקו גרונבאום; 2 October 1929 – 14 September 2018) was a Croatian-born mathematician of Jewish descent and a professor emeritus at the University of Washington in Seattle.
-He received his Ph.D. in 1957 from Hebrew University of Jerusalem in Israel.
+He received his Ph.D. in 1957 from Hebrew University of Jerusalem.

 Life

 Grünbaum was born in Osijek, then part of the Kingdom of Yugoslavia, on 2 October 1929.
 His father was Jewish and his mother was Catholic, so during World War II the family survived the Holocaust by living at his Catholic grandmother's home.
 After the war, as a high school student, he met Zdenka Bienenstock, a Jew who had lived through the war hidden in a convent while the rest of her family were killed.
 Grünbaum became a student at the University of Zagreb, but grew disenchanted with the communist ideology of the Socialist Federal Republic of Yugoslavia, applied for emigration to Israel, and traveled with his family and Zdenka to Haifa in 1949.